-Keeping a legacy disparate hardware solution instead of choosing the Dell EMC PowerEdge VRTX powered by the Intel Xeon processor E5-2600 v3 family may cost more than one would expect.
-We found that the VRTX with two Intel Xeon processor E5-2650 v3-powered Dell EMC PowerEdge M630 server nodes supported a heavier workload than a legacy disparate hardware solution across email, database, and file/print server simultaneous workloads while reducing power consumption by 41.5 percent.
+Keeping a legacy disparate hardware solution composed of nine older servers instead of choosing the Dell EMC PowerEdge VRTX powered by the Intel Xeon processor E5-4650 v3 family may cost more than one would expect.
+We found that the VRTX with an Intel Xeon processor E5-4650 v3-powered Dell EMC PowerEdge M830 server could do the work of nine legacy servers running email, database, and file/print server workloads.
+The VRTX ran all nine workloads in VMs, achieving a slight performance boost on the database and file/print workloads while using much less datacenter space and reducing power consumption by 38.4 percent.

-The PowerEdge VRTX achieved these savings using 70.6 percent less rackequivalent space than the legacy disparate hardware solution and with one-third as many cables, to reduce complexity and reduce the burden of space in small offices.
+The VRTX achieved these savings using 88.6 percent less rack-equivalent space than the legacy disparate hardware solution and with one-third as many cables, to reduce complexity and reduce the burden of space in small offices.

-Finally, despite a larger initial investment, the PowerEdge VRTX with two Intel Xeon processor E5-2600 v3-powered PowerEdge M630 server nodes could actually lower the total cost of ownership over years as much as 30.2 percent, delivering a solid return on investment in less than three years.
+Despite a larger initial investment, the PowerEdge VRTX with an Intel Xeon processor E5-4650 v3-powered PowerEdge M830 server could actually lower the total cost of ownership over five years by as much as 48.5 percent, delivering a solid return on investment in less than two years.

-As our test results show, investing in the Dell EMC PowerEdge VRTX solution powered by the Intel Xeon processor E5 v3 family could provide a compact solution to optimize application performance and reduce complexity at a lower lifetime cost than a legacy solution.
+As our test results show, investing in the Dell EMC PowerEdge VRTX solution powered by the Intel Xeon processor E5-4600 v3 family could provide a compact solution to optimize application performance and reduce complexity at a lower lifetime cost than a legacy solution composed of nine older servers.